rv3r/Scarpet-scripts/programs/README.md

 ### Geometric Properties

-`/volume perimeter` - finds the perimeter of an open region that you've outlined.
-Nothing fancy here, just vector magnitudes
+`/volume perimeter` - finds the perimeter of an open region that you've outlined with simple vector magnitudes

 `/volume area` - finds the area of the region you've outlined using Heron's formula for each face